ebrinz/eriks-blog/data/this_blog.md

 Clone it, add some content using the example data as a template.

+Netlify is just desiged to work well with the framework this blog is built in, Next.js.

 Netlify is so free for some reason, you dont even have to put your credit card info in to get your new blog hosted!